johnofleek/PiloT/docs/networkManagerDocs/test_configurationRecords.md

 ---

 ## Test records
-Pilot board with Raspberry Pi and Raspian OS - a record of what was tested
+PiloT board with Raspberry Pi and Raspian OS - a record of what was tested

 1. TOC
 {:toc}